 However, all such rentals could violate various other laws.

 All residential buildings in New York City must have a certificate of occupancy that declares the legal use and occupancy of the building.
 A change of occupancy from long-term residential to transient rental use requires amendment of the certificate.
-(New York City Admin.
-Code Section 28-118.3.3) An application must be filed and the unit undergo inspection by the city to make sure it meets the occupancy standards for such use.
+(N.Y.C.
+Admin.
+Code Sec.
+28-118.3.1) You can look up your certificate of occupancy at the New York City Department of Buildings website.
+An application must be filed and the unit undergo inspection by the city to make sure it meets the occupancy standards for such use.
 This would include compliance with the New York City fire and building codes which impose more stringent safety requirements on buildings that are used for transient residential occupancy.
 Violations could subject a building owner to fines.

 Hosts who engage in legal rentals in New York City may be required to obtain a special license or permit to operate a business in the City.
-For more information, visit New York City's new business portal, business regulation finder, and New York Administrative Code (available under “ADC” on New York State’s website).
+For more information, visit New York City's new business portal, business regulation finder, and read the applicable sections of the New York City Administrative Code.

 In addition, New York State and New York City each impose various taxes on hotels.
 These include a New York City hotel room occupancy tax, New York State sales tax, New York City sales tax, and the New York State hotel unit fee daily tax.
 Short-term rentals through Airbnb or other rental platforms may be subject to some or all of these taxes.
 Airbnb and other rental platforms do not collect or remit such taxes for hosts in New York City, thus they must do so themselves.
 Information about hotel sales taxes is available on the New York State Department of Taxation's website.
 Information about NYC hotel occupancy taxes is available on the City's website.